 B. The goals of PCO services are to avoid institutionalization and to maintain the individual's functional level and independence.
 [PCO services are not provided 24-hours a day.]
-Although an individual's assessment for the amount and types of services may vary, PCO services are not provided 24 hours a day.
+Although an individual's assessment for the amount and types of services may vary, PCO services are not provided 24 hours a day.]

-PCO is a medicaid service, not a medicaid category of assistance, and services under this option C. are delivered pursuant to an IPoC.
+C. PCO is a medicaid service, not a medicaid category of assistance, and services under this option are delivered pursuant to an IPoC.
 PCO services include a range of ADL and IADL services to consumers who are unable to perform at least two ADLs because of [a] disability or [a] functional limitation(s).
 Consumers will be assessed for services at least annually, or more frequently, as appropriate.
 PCO services will not include those services for tasks the individual is already receiving from other sources including tasks provided by natural supports.
 Natural supports are friends, family, and the community (through individuals, clubs and organizations) that are able and consistently available to provide supports and services to the consumer.
-[The assessment for services] The PCO services assessment is conducted pursuant to 8.315.4.19 NMAC, assessments for services.
-The PCO services assessment is performed by the TPA for fee-for-service (FFS) or the MCO for CoLTS[.
-The PCO service assessment will determine and determines the amount and type of services needed to supplement the services a consumer is already receiving including those services provided by natural supports.
-PCO services must be related to the individual's [impairment rating] functional level to perform ADLs and IADLs as indicated in the PCO [service assessment personal care options] services assessment and applied to the PCO service guide, MAD 055.[, which is] The MAD 055 is attached to this part of the NMAC as attachment I. [8.315.4.9 NMAC - Rp, 8.315.4.9 NMAC, 12-30-10; A, 9-1-11]
+The assessment for services is performed by the TPA for fee-for-service (FFS) or the MCO for CoLTS.
+The PCO service assessment will determine the amount and type of services needed to supplement the services a consumer is already receiving including those services provided by natural supports.
+PCO services must be related to the individual's impairment rating as indicated in the PCO service assessment [personal care options] PCO service guide, MAD 055.[, which is] The MAD 055 is attached to this part of the NMAC as attachment I. [8.315.4.9 NMAC - Rp, 8.315.4.9 NMAC, 12-30-10; A, 7-1-11]